COVID-IWG/epimargin/README.md

 - `studies` - specific applications to geographies and policy evaluation exercises

 # installation

-## end user
 The `epimargin` package is available on PyPI and can be installed via `pip`:

     pip install epimargin

+# support and issues
+Please [file an issue on Github](https://github.com/COVID-IWG/epimargin/issues/new/choose) if you run into any problems with the software.

-## development
+# contributions and development
+Contributions are always welcome!
+Please fork the repository and open a new pull request for any new features.

-To contribute, clone the repository, install the development dependencies, and install the package in editable mode:
+For development, clone the repository, install the development dependencies, and install the package in editable mode:

     git clone https://github.com/COVID-IWG/covid-metrics-infra
     cd covid-metrics-infra